fyne-io/docs.fyne.io/api/v2.5/container.md

 ```go
 func (c *Container) Position() Position
 ```
-Position gets the current position of this Container, relative to its parent.
+Position gets the current position of c relative to its parent.

 #### func (*Container) Refresh